Le Roy Edwin Froom - 1890 – 1974

 The word Arian was used by Rome as a stigma.
 And that stigma would apply to anyone who would disagree with her (Rome).
 It was like a theological slur.
 This had a real negative tone to it.

 They were looked down upon.
-And when you are a lot bigger and the bully, you can paint whatever picture you want of someone and get most of them to believe it.
+And when you are a lot bigger and the bully, you can paint whatever picture you want of someone and get most everyone else to believe it.

 The Council of Nicea in 325 AD had this discussion and debate, asking themselves, how are we going to define our understanding of God.
 Father, Son and Spirit.